30 Angus & BWF Cows... Central TX

 - Contact Information

-30 Black and Black Motley Face heavy bred cows for sale...
+30 Black and Black Motley Face/Baldy heavy bred cows for sale...

-All have been vet palpated 6+ months bred and will be aged 2 to 7 years old and will weigh 1,075 lbs. on average.
+All have been vet palpated 6+ months bred and will be aged 4 to 7 years old.

 Recently been worked with vaccines and wormer and are turnout ready.

-Or just take a gate cut of ten or more for $1,125 per head with free delivery the first 100 miles of Temple, TX.
+Or just take a gate cut of 20 or more for $1,125 per head with free delivery the first 100 miles of Temple, TX.

-We can also do a gate cut of five or more for $1,115 per head.
+We can also do a gate cut of five or more for $1135 per head picked up in Temple, TX.

-Shipping is available on the smaller loads up to a pot load, just let us know where to and we’ll get you a price.
+Shipping is available on the smaller loads as well for a charge, just let us know where to and we’ll get you a price.

 Seller's Other Listings